biogen98/PersonalSite/content/posts/Qbism/index.md

 Block universe.
 These revisions still propose a compelling and elegant geometric model of our universe, but the question remains if the tension between this classical model and modern physics is really lifted.
-I will plead the case, that there is no cut and dry answer to this, since taking modern physics seriously may force us to rethink our entire framework of reality.
+I will plead the case, !that there is no cut and dry answer to this, since taking modern physics seriously may force us to rethink our entire framework of reality.